I love to live in a house that has a homely feel, you know, lived in. I don’t like to feel so

 houses.
 For those with trophy homes that no one can feel comfortable in, that’s another matter.

 Do give me any other tips and advice you’ve used or heard of for maintaining your comfy home.
+I am particularly impressed with any tips that will save money.

 Thanks for popping by and remember to sign up for our weekly newsletter.
 In fact, why not drop us a comment in the box below.